Why Consulting? Best Answers for Your Interview

 How Should You Deliver Your Answer?

 Great content and structure are not enough.
 You also need to deliver your answer well.
 In my experience interviewing candidates at Bain, the difference between a good answer and a great answer almost always came down to delivery.
-Here are three things to focus on.

-Practice, but do not memorize word-for-word.
 Practice your answer 5 to 10 times in front of a mirror or with a friend.
 This eliminates stuttering and hesitation.
-But do not memorize every word.
-Over-rehearsed answers sound robotic and undermine your credibility.
-You should know your three reasons and the general flow, but the exact wording should feel natural each time.
+But do not memorize every word, since over-rehearsed answers sound robotic and undermine your credibility.

 If you want personalized feedback on your delivery, my 1-on-1 coaching helps you improve roughly 5x faster than solo practice.
 I can tell you exactly where your answer is strong and where it needs work.